 - any other economic group involved in the transaction has had gross revenues in Brazil or a volume of businesses related to Brazil in the amount of at least 75 million reais in the fiscal year prior to the transaction.

 The definition of economic group for revenue calculation purposes comprises:

-• the undertaking directly involved in the transaction (either as a buyer, seller, target or merging entity, each one referred to hereinafter simply as a UDI);
+- the undertaking directly involved in the transaction (as either a buyer, seller, target or merging entity (a UDI));

-• the undertaking or undertakings that control, by virtue of holding a majority stake, being part of a shareholders’ agreement, appointing a relevant number of board members, or being able to exercise a relevant influence by any other means, the relevant UDI (the UDI Parent or UDI Parents);
+- the undertaking (or undertakings) that controls, by virtue of holding a majority stake, being part of a shareholders’ agreement, appointing a relevant number of board members or being able to exercise a relevant influence on, by any other means, the relevant UDI (the UDI Parent);

-• any other undertakings controlled by the relevant UDI (the UDI Subsidiaries) or by the UDI Parent or Parents (Parent Subsidiaries); and
+- any other undertaking controlled by the relevant UDI (the UDI Subsidiary) or by the UDI Parent (the UDI Parent Subsidiary); and

-• the undertakings in which the relevant UDI, the UDI Parent or Parents, the UDI Subsidiaries, or the UDI Parent Subsidiaries hold, directly or indirectly, a stake of at least 20 per cent of in the voting or total capital stock.
+- the undertaking in which the relevant UDI, the UDI Parent, the UDI Subsidiary or the UDI Parent Subsidiary holds, directly or indirectly, a stake of at least 20 per cent of in the voting or total capital stock.

 When dealing with investment funds, the definition of economic group for revenue calculation purposes comprises:

 CADE has powers to request the notification of any transaction that does not meet the revenue thresholds referred to above for a period of one year after closing of the transaction.
-As of June 2018, CADE had used such powers only once (Guerbet/Mallinckrodt Group and All Chemistry/SM Empreendimentos), in 2016 and 2018, respectively.
+As at June 2019, CADE had used such powers only twice (Guerbet/Mallinckrodt Group and All Chemistry/SM Empreendimentos), in 2016 and 2018, respectively.